PQSB/blog-robotica-servicio-25-26/p5/README_P5.md

 pfree = 0.3
 L_free = np.log(pfree/(1-pfree))
 ```
-- For map construction, two np arrays are used:
+- For map construction, two np arrays are used (both maps are updated each time):
   - **pixel_map:** stores integer values from **0 (black/no doubt obstacle) to 255 (white/no doubt free)**.
 This is the map showed.

   - **prob_map:** stores the log-odds value of every pixel.

 - To transform log-odds values to 0-255 pixel values, the function **calculate_pixel_color** which calculates the probability belonging to each log-odds value and then turns that probability into a 0-255 integer value.

 ### EXPLORATION AND ROUTE CONSTRUCTION: